 - Hard Drive: 160 GB, 7200 RPM

 - Internal drives: DVD-RW.
 A separate 1 GB USB flash drive is included for file transfers

 - Current: Internal switches are set to 110VAC but can be reset for operation with 230VAC

 - Installed software: Ubuntu Linux operating system, EMC2 4-axis G-code interpretation software.

 - Included peripherals: Keyboard, mouse and connection cables for stepper motors (Monitor to be supplied by customer)

 - Stepper motor drivers/Power supply: 4 drivers installed inside computer box run off separate power supply also installed inside computer box.
 Power supply output: 6.5 amp, 24-28 VDC

 Unlimited machine and accessory support provided at no charge by Sherline.
-Linux/EMC support provided on voluntary basis by member of Linux CNC group at www.linuxcnc.org.
+Linux/EMC support provided on a voluntary basis by a member of Linux CNC group at www.linuxcnc.org.